TonimatasDEV/MyPrivateDiscordBotForMyFriendsServer/README.md

-# La Resistenzia
+# MyPrivateDiscordBotForMyFriendsServer
-It is a Discord bot for my private community.
+It is a Discord bot for my private real friends community.
 You can do what you want with this code.